smuellerDD/esdm/README.md

 THIS MODE FOR PRODUCTION CODE!
 This mode per default is disabled and can be enabled with the command `meson configure build -Dtestmode=enabled`.

-## Useage
+## Usage

 The ESDM consists of the following components:

 * `libesdm.so`: The ESDM provides a library with the core of the ESDM.
 The DRNG and entropy source managers together with all entropy sources and cryptograpphic algorithm implementations are implemented with this library.
   This library is wrapped by the `esdm-server` listed below.
 The API for using the library is exported by and documented with `esdm.h`.

   The library is provided in case a user wants to employ the ESDM in his projects instead of the `esdm-server`.
 Yet, the `esdm-server` provides a wrapping daemon to the ESDM library that is intended to be commonly used.

   In addition, the ESDM can be configured with the options specified in `esdm_config.h`.
 This would need to be performed by the consuming application.
   When using the tools below, this library can be ignored.

 * `esdm-server`: The ESDM server provides the RPC server that encapsulates the ESDM with its random number generator and the entropy source management.
   When starting the server, a Unix domain socket is created that allows clients to request services including random numbers.

   The ESDM server can either be started manually or with the provided (and installed) systemd unit file.
 When using systemd, start the server with `systemctl start esdm-server`.

   A wrapper library to access the ESDM server RPC interface is provided with `libesdm_rpc_client.so`.
 Its API is specified and documented with `esdm_rpc_client.h`.

   The `esdm-server` is the backend to all of the following ESDM components.

   NOTE: The Unix domain sockets of the `esdm-server` are only visible in the respective mount namespace.
 If you have multiple mount namespaces, you need to start the daemon in each mount namespace or make the files otherwise available if its services shall be available there.

 * `esdm-cuse-random`: The ESDM CUSE daemon creates a device file that behaves identically to /dev/random.
 It must be started as root.
 Reading, writing and IOCTLs are implemented in an ABI-compatible way.

   The ESDM CUSE daemon can either be started manually or with the provided (and installed) systemd unit file.
-When using systemd, start the server with
-		      `systemctl start esdm-cuse-random`.
-Although the
-		      daemon creates a /dev/random device, the actual visible operation is atomic (a bind mount) for both creation and destruction of the new device file which implies that the daemon can be started and stopped at any time during runtime of the Linux OS.
+When using systemd, start the server with `systemctl start esdm-cuse-random`.
+Although the daemon creates a /dev/random device, the actual visible operation is atomic (a bind mount) for both creation and destruction of the new device file which implies that the daemon can be started and stopped at any time during runtime of the Linux OS.

   NOTE: The bind mount is only visible in the respective mount namespace.
 If you have multiple mount namespaces, you need to start this daemon in each mount namespace or make the file otherwise available if its service shall be available there.

 * `esdm-cuse-urandom`: Same as `esdm-cuse-random` but behaving like /dev/urandom.

 * `libesdm-getrandom.so`: The library provides a wrapper to the `getrandom` and `getentropy` libc library calls.
-To use the library for other consumers, use one of the following
+To use the library for other consumers, use one of the following  considerations:
-			  considerations:

 	- Use LD_PRELOAD="/path/to/libesdm-getentropy.so" with the intended
 	  application.